This blog post was last edited on Wednesday, April 5th, 2023.

 Office buildings account for another major real estate asset class.
-Ranging from single-story buildings in suburbia to multi-story urban office buildings, office buildings can be a lucrative type of commercial real estate investment.
-However, preparing spaces for new tenants can also be expensive.
+Ranging from single-story suburban buildings to multi-story urban buildings, office buildings can be lucrative.
+However, waning in-office attendance has created headwinds for office investors, even as companies prioritize quality space and employee experience.

 Office buildings are generally divided into three classes, based on the building’s age, condition, location, and more:

 - Class A Office Buildings: The highest quality office buildings available, with higher-than-average rents compared to neighboring buildings.
 Most are newly renovated, easily accessible in city areas, and offer tenants desirable amenities.
 Class A buildings are usually located in the central business district of the city.

 - Class B Office Buildings: Competitive buildings that are generally priced around standard market rates.
 While they tend not to be in highly sought-after locations, Class B buildings may be similar in quality to Class A buildings.